kcw27/ortholog-comparison-pipeline/example_run.md

 (wrapper encompasses rescue and categorization.
 Can use the same wrapper regardless of whether metadata was obtained through path 1 or path 2)

 ## Multiple sequence alignment
-TODO; I use a MUSCLE alignment through the AliView application because it works quickly and doesn't seem to insert as many gaps as
+TODO; I use a MUSCLE alignment through the AliView application because it works quickly and doesn't seem to insert as many gaps as other methods I've tried, such as MAFFT.
+I've tried MUSCLE in the command line (muscle -align "in.fasta" -output out.fasta) and it performed significantly worse than MUSCLE in AliView, so I recommend just using AliView.
+AliView > Align > Realign Everything.

 ## GUI
 TODO.
 Include screenshots.